Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/theTenPrinciplesOfEconomics.md

 ***

-###8: The Standard Of Living Depends On A Contry's Production
+### 8: The Standard Of Living Depends On A Country's Production

 Standard Of Living (How long we live) may be measured in two different ways: